Borjis131/docker-open5gs/docs/FAQ.md

 ## How to use the PacketRusher container

+### gtp5g kernel dependency

+The project uses [PacketRusher](https://github.com/HewlettPackard/PacketRusher) using the packetrusher image from [docker-packetrusher](https://github.com/Borjis131/docker-packetrusher).

+Check [docker-packetrusher](https://github.com/Borjis131/docker-packetrusher) and follow the section `Important notes` to use this image.
+This image depends on a kernel module being installed on the host machine, the `free5gc's gtp5g kernel module`.

+### Using the UE's connection

 You can use the emulated UE connection by using the VRF.

 Check the logs of the PacketRusher container to see the VRF identifier: